About Maine's Food Supplement Program (formerly Food Stamps)

 Here is some information about the Food Supplement Program in Maine.
 Find out how to qualify and how much help you can get.

-- Go to the Maine Equal Justice Project website to read The Food Stamp Program: An Overview.
+- Go to the Maine Equal Justice Project website to read The Food Supplement Program: An Overview.
 This will answer many questions you may have about how to qualify for a food supplement.
 How much property can you own?
 Who has to follow work rules?
 Who must be included as part of the benefit household?

 - FRAC (Food Research and Action Center) works at the national public policy level to fight hunger and undernutrition.
 Go there to learn more about the big political picture.